arm61/pylj/docs/source/particles-and-potentials.md

 ## The atoms

-`pylj` describes an atom by two things, its mass and a name.
-The mass is given in atomic mass units, the unit used in data tables, so for argon it is 39.948:
+`pylj` describes an atom by its mass and a name.
+The mass is in atomic mass units, the unit used in data tables, so for argon it is 39.948:

 ```{code-cell} python
 from pylj.potentials import Species